 Proof of Assets and Liabilities

 Be aware that lenders may need to pull your credit during this process, which could impact your credit score.
-You can avoid having multiple pulls count against your credit by shopping different lenders around the same time.
-Multiple credit pulls within the same window count as a single credit inquiry, so don’t be afraid to apply with multiple lenders!
-Depending on the credit scoring model used, you will have between 14-45 days to shop around.
+You can avoid having multiple pulls count against your credit by comparing different lenders around the same time.
+Multiple credit pulls within the same window count as a single credit inquiry, so don’t be afraid to apply with multiple lenders.
+Depending on the credit scoring model used, you will have between 14-45 days before additional credit inquiries count against you.

 Step 4: Apply for Preapproval